Manufacturing

 That focus holds across a recurring rhythm, the MIND Meeting: a focused review of whether the number is moving, what is in the way, and what the team decides next.

 That is the system.
-It is deliberately simple, because an operating discipline only works if the team can actually run it
+It is deliberately simple, because an operating discipline only works if the team can actually run it.

 What Gets Installed

-A MIND Meeting Cadence that keeps leaders focused on progress, decisions, and accountability instead of status.
+Keeps leaders focused on progress, decisions, and accountability instead of status.

-Scorecards and dashboards that show the metrics that matter and make the operating reality hard to miss.
+Show the metrics that matter and make the operating reality hard to miss.

 MIND adds discipline, not overhead.
 The business runs with clearer focus, better visibility, and accountability that doesn’t depend on who is chasing whom.